thecrackofdan/Quai-GPU-Miner/quaiminer-os/README.md

-# QuaiMiner OS - Custom Mining OS for DePool Operation
+# Quai GPU Miner - Custom Mining OS

-**Custom mining operating system for developers operating a DePool on Quai Network**
+**Custom mining operating system for Quai Network mining**

-QuaiMiner OS is a complete mining management system designed for developers who want to operate a decentralized pool (DePool) on Quai Network.
-Transform your Quai node into a fully-featured mining pool with automated miner management, payout processing, and profitability optimization.
+Quai GPU Miner is a complete mining management system designed for easy Quai Network mining.
+Get started mining with automatic GPU detection, driver installation, and a beautiful web interface.

 ## 🎯 What It Does